kadamwhite/talks/2018/wceu/slides.md

 ???

-Without templates we often get vague issues, because even with best of intentions we're usually in a hurry and don't want to take the time to go into detail.
+Without templates we get vague issues, because even with best of intentions we're usually in a hurry and don't want to take the time to go into detail.
+But more detail is always better, especially with open source projects!

-_Especially_ with open source projects, more detail is better!
-Your potential collaborators won't know how best to help you unless you tell them what you need to know.
+Potential collaborators won't know what information you need from them unless you tell them.

 ---
 <!-- .slide: data-background-position="center top" data-background-image="images/gutenberg-issue-template.png" -->

 ???

-Gutenberg's issue template, for example, reminds bug reporters to include

-- what they expected to happen,
-- specifics about what went wrong, and
-- steps to reproduce a bug.
+Gutenberg’s issue template reminds bug reporters to include what they expected to happen, specifics about what went wrong, and steps to reproduce a bug.

-I try to put as much detail and supporting information into my tickets as possible.

-Even if I'm writing an issue I'll be working on myself, writing down what I know _now_ creates an on-ramp I can use to get back up to speed when I return to the bug.
+However small the bug, we know more about it when we open the issue than we will when we return to it later.
+Writing down what we know now creates an on-ramp we can use to get back up to speed in the future.

 ---